Will Smith Preview, Player Props: Dodgers vs. Red Sox

 Will Smith At The Plate

-- Among the qualifying hitters in MLB action, he ranks 45th in batting average, 18th in on-base percentage, and 50th in slugging.
+- He ranks 50th in batting average, 19th in on base percentage, and 53rd in slugging among the qualified batters in baseball.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.